Faʼaʼā

 Faaā has a long history.
-Captain James Cook landed on Faaā when he came to Tahiti on his expedition.
+Captain James Cook landed on Faaā when he came to Tahiti in 1769 on his first expedition to the Pacific.
 The commune is the political stronghold of independence leader Oscar Temaru who has served three times as president.

 Demographics

-In 1988 Faaā succeeded Papeete as the most populated commune in the urban area of Papeete and in French Polynesia.
-Despite having more inhabitants than Papeete, the urban area is named after Papeete and Faaā is considered a suburb of Papeete due to Papeete's historical importance and status as administrative capital of French Polynesia.
+In 1988 Faaā overtook Papeete as the most populated commune in the urban area of Papeete and in French Polynesia.
+Despite this change in population, the urban area as a whole is named Papeete and Faaā is still considered a suburb, due to Papeete's historical importance and its status as administrative capital of French Polynesia.
 The Papeete Urban Area has a population of about 130,000.

 Politics

-The municipality of Faʻaʻā is administered by a 35-member municipal council, headed by a mayor assisted by 10 deputies.
+The municipality of Faaā is administered by a 35-member municipal council, headed by a mayor assisted by 10 deputies.
 The council regulates the affairs of the commune through its deliberations and responds to the wishes of its population through the services of the town hall, which has five directorates headed by a general directorate.